Pitcairn Institute of Veterinary Homeopathy Annual Meeting

 Staying Off-Site

-It is also an option to stay off the ranch and coming in each day to attend the meeting.
+It is also an option to stay off the ranch and come in each day to attend the meeting.
 This also will be the remaining choice once the ranch lodging is filled (about 40 capacity).
 The closest towns are Fountain Hills (8-10 miles from the ranch) and also Mesa, about the same distance.
-They have a number of motels.
+They have many motels.

 If this is your choice, then the ranch charges a “Day Use” fee for your use of the facility.
 The charge does include lunch.